Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 client = ChatCompletionsClient(
     endpoint=endpoint,
-    credential=DefaultAzureCredential()
+    credential=DefaultAzureCredential(exclude_interactive_browser_credential=False)
 )
 ```

 During application development, you would typically set up the environment for authentication using Entra ID by first [Installing the Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli), running `az login` in your console window, then entering your credentials in the browser window that was opened.
 The call to `DefaultAzureCredential()` will then succeed.
+Setting `exclude_interactive_browser_credential=False` in that call will enable launching a browser window if the user isn't already logged in.

 ### Create and authentice clients using `load_client`